kentakayama/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 An implementer MAY choose to place a Dependency's Envelope in the Envelope of its dependent.
 The dependent Envelope key for the Dependency Envelope MUST be a text string.
 The URI for the Dependency MUST match the text string key of the dependent's Envelope key.
 It is RECOMMENDED to make the text string key a resolvable URI so that a Dependency Manifest that is removed from the Envelope can still be fetched.

-## Encrypted Manifest Template {#template-encrypted-manifest}
+## Encryption Info Delegation Template {#template-encryption-info-delegation}

-The goal of the Encrypted Manifest template is to fetch and decrypt a Manifest so that it can be used as a Dependency.
-To use an encrypted Manifest, create a plaintext dependent, and add the encrypted Manifest as a Dependency.
-The dependent can include very little information.
+The goal of the Encryption Info Delegation template is to separate the role of distributing encrypted Payload.
+As an example, this template describes two manifests: the dependent Manifest contains Encryption Info having Content-Encryption Key to decrypt the encrypted Payload, and the dependency Manifest contains URI to fetch the encrypted Payload.

 NOTE: This template also requires the extensions defined in {{I-D.ietf-suit-firmware-encryption}}.

-The following Commands are added to the shared sequence:
+The following Commands are added to the shared sequence of dependent Manifest:

 - Set Component Index Directive (see Section 8.4.10.1 of {{I-D.ietf-suit-manifest}})
 - Set Parameters Directive (see {{suit-directive-set-parameters}}) for digest (see Section 8.4.8.6 of {{I-D.ietf-suit-manifest}}).
 Note that the digest MUST match the SUIT_Digest in the Dependency's suit-authentication-block (see Section 8.3 of {{I-D.ietf-suit-manifest}}).

-The following operations are placed into the Dependency resolution block:
+The following operations are placed into the Dependency resolution block of dependent Manifest:

 - Set Component Index Directive (see Section 8.4.10.1 of {{I-D.ietf-suit-manifest}})
 - Set Parameters Directive (see {{suit-directive-set-parameters}}) for
-    - URI (see Section 8.4.8.9 of {{I-D.ietf-suit-manifest}})
+    - URI (see Section 8.4.8.9 of {{I-D.ietf-suit-manifest}}) of dependency Manifest
     - Encryption Info (See {{I-D.ietf-suit-firmware-encryption}})
 - Fetch Directive (see Section 8.4.10.4 of {{I-D.ietf-suit-manifest}})
 - Dependency Integrity Condition (see {{suit-condition-dependency-integrity}})